 Q. Which is the most powerful cordless vacuum cleaner?

-Power comes from quality design and craftsmanship.
-One of the most powerful cordless vacuum cleaners is the Dyson V11 Torque Drive Cordless Vacuum Cleaner.
+Power comes from quality design, craftsmanship, and engineering.
+One of the most powerful cordless vacuum cleaners is the Dyson Outsize Absolute+ Vacuum.
 It uses technology for a powerful suction that works on all floor types.